 Naming the Winery

-When deciding on a name for the winery Aaron and Cherie wanted something that reflected their Alaskan roots.
-The Aurora Borealis lights up the Alaskan sky and during the summer months, there is the midnight sun so it was befitting to find a name that represents these phenomenons.
-Illuminare is Italian and its meaning is to light or illuminate.
+When deciding on a name for the winery, Aaron and Cherie wanted something that reflected their Alaskan roots.
+The Aurora Borealis lights up the Alaskan sky, and during the summer months, there is the midnight sun, so it was befitting to find a name that represents these phenomena.
+Illuminare is Italian, and its meaning is to light or illuminate.